 A resume is a document that provides an employer with a detailed statement of a job candidate's prior work experience, education, and accomplishments.
-The resume often supplies an employment objective; a summary of skills, knowledge, and potential contributions; a summary of civic, professional, and philanthropic volunteer work; a list of certifications; and mention of any additional, relevant coursework.
+The resume often supplies an employment objective; a summary of skills, knowledge, and potential contributions the prospect could make to your organization; a summary of civic, professional, and philanthropic volunteer work; a list of certifications; and a mention of any additional, relevant coursework.

-A resume is used to apply for your posted jobs and is sent in response to your advertisement or request for applicants.
+A resume is used to apply for your posted jobs and is sent in response to your advertisement, online posting, or request for applicants.
 The resume is generally accompanied by a customized cover letter.
-Receipt of a resume from a job candidate in response to a job posting does not eliminate the need for your candidate to fill out an employment application at a later date.
+It's important to note that receipt of a resume from a job candidate in response to a job posting does not eliminate the need for a candidate to fill out an employment application at a later date.

 The targeted resume demonstrates how he or she meets all of the requirements.
 The targeted resume takes advantage of the keywords you search on in an online job application.
 The targeted resume helps you easily see the connection between the candidate's skills and experience and your job requirements.

 Courteous employers who seek a reputation as an employer of choice, send an application acknowledgment letter.
 The next step an applicant should expect is either an applicant rejection letter or a request for an interview or phone screen.
 With application materials fraud escalating, employers also need to know who you are hiring.